Husband. Dad. CrossFitter. IT geek. UX/UI designer. Coach. Struggling gamer. Louisville fan. 20+ years of experience.

 In early 2018 I received my CrossFit Level 1 Trainer certificate and have been coaching beginner athletes and members at my gym.
 I absolutely fell in love with my local CrossFit community and have used it to change myself for the better and make a positive impact on my family and friends.

 Coaching is in my blood.
 My father was a high school football coach and teacher for 20 years.
 He taught me to live vicariously through the success of others and the value of working in a true team environment.
 I try to bring that to my athletes every single day in the gym.
+I can honestly say that it’s had an extremely positive impact on my professional career as a UX design leader as well.

 The great thing about technology is that it forced me to embrace change.
 The moment a new design is completed it starts getting old.
 Just when you master a programming language, new ones emerge.
 If you can’t adapt and grow, you’ll quickly get left behind.
 I want to be the jack-of-all-trades that can bring it all together.
 I want to stand at the crossroads of intuitive user interface design and efficient, effective application development.